 Suppose the said author, in which you are designing, has some sequel or desire to build the title in the series.
 Then you’ll have to think about how the future titles might be linked in the design to the first to grow the author’s brand, especially when the author is well known in the market.

 If the author is famous, then the strongest piece of marketing would have to be their name.
-But for most authors, the book needs to stand alone and impression among competitors alike on the bookshelf.
+But for most authors, the book needs to stand alone and make an impression among competitors alike on the bookshelf.

-The Typography needs to be Perfect.
+The Typography needs to be Perfect

 This refers to the arrangement and styling of text, book cover, or type.
 Since the book authors or title names are the essential items needed on a cover, it is particularly significant that the typography hits the main subject.